gulrenor/pllc/README.md

 About this Site
 ---------------
+This is a redesign of an existing multilingual/multinational training site.
+Some of the initial goals in the redesign were to:
++ **Update content**
+  + Update existing content, and create new content where applicable.
+  + Synchronize design and content between several localized/language bases.
++ **Modernize design**
+  + Take queues from existing corporate site.
+  + Unify branding across sites.
++ **Improve usability**
+  + Design to accessibility standards.
+  + Utilize/create responsive design framework for cross-platform use.
+  + Simplify and flatten site depth to reduce number of clicks.
+  + Group similar content in consistent locations to improve content discoverability.
++ **Upkeep/Management**
+  + Content must be editable by non-technical staff.
+  + Utilize existing server infrastructure and asset locations.

 The first thing you'll probably notice about this site is that in its current form, it's hosted on a CDN (LimeLight Network).
-There's currently no way to install anything server-side, and that means no option for a server-side language like PHP, or a CMS.
+There's no application server, which means no option for a server-side language like PHP, or a CMS like WordPress or Drupal.
 It also won't redirect to `index.html` (or any other default) files at the root of a directory, so links must be directly to the html.

-Hugo was chosen as a means of providing some form of templating to greatly reduce (and hopefully eliminate) existing repetition.
+[Hugo](https://gohugo.io) (a static site generator) was chosen as a means of providing some form of templating to greatly reduce and hopefully eliminate existing repetition.
 It also provides a way to eliminate the need for `iframe`, making the site more easily crawled for SEO and for a more logical sitemap creation, not to mention ease of use.

-Hugo also cuts down on content repetition as pieces of content can be cross-referenced in multiple places without having to duplicate it.
+Hugo also cuts down on content repetition as pieces of content can be cross-referenced in multiple places without having to duplicate them.

 Finally, Hugo offers a multilingual option, which will build the site with support for multiple languages, which is a requirement for this particular site.